JensOverby/Free-Of-Charge/README.md

-# Free-Of-Charge
+# Free-Of-Charge Motor Controller

 This motor controller hardware runs the VESC6 open source software for Field Oriented Control.

-The schematics is based on the [VESC6 75V 300A Schematics](https://vesc-project.com/sites/default/files/Benjamin%20Posts/vesc_75_300.pdf) slightly outdated [Cheap Focer2](https://github.com/shamansystems/Cheap-FOCer-2/blob/Developer-Branch/README.md)
+The schematics is based on the [VESC6 75V 300A Schematics](https://vesc-project.com/sites/default/files/Benjamin%20Posts/vesc_75_300.pdf) and the slightly outdated [Cheap Focer2](https://github.com/shamansystems/Cheap-FOCer-2/blob/Developer-Branch/README.md)

 ##Low Cost
 All components are well stocked at [JLCPCB](https://jlcpcb.com/) and [LCSC](https://www.lcsc.com) with the exception of Mosfets and Shunt Resistors, which can be purchased cheap on Aliexpress: